sithis993/Crypter/README.md

 Once again, **the author accepts no responsibility for any damages that may occur, and by downloading this software you accept and agree to this disclaimer.**

-## Roadmap
-Crypter is an ongoing project with a number of updates, changes and improvements planned for the future.
-Updates actively under development include:

-+ A Graphical User Interface for building Crypter.
-This will provide a significantly faster and more convenient method to customise the build and allow you to specify options such as the wallet address, ransom fee etc. (See issue [#6](/../../issues/6))

-Updates not yet started, but planned for a future release include:

-+ Integration within a Python-based Botnet.
-This will allow Crypter to be rapidly deployed to all infected machines.
-The Botnet is actively being developed.

-Everyone is welcome to contribute ideas, improvements and fixes!
-See the [Issues](/../../issues) for a more in-depth view of current problems and features being addressed.

 ## Repository Structure
 If you're unsure of the components that make up this repository, the following explanation should give you some insight:
 ```
 Crypter
-| -- Crypter (The actual ransomware code)
+| -- Crypter\ (The actual ransomware code)
-| -- build (The build code and configuration used to produce the PyInstaller binary)
+| -- build\ (The builder application, configuration and resources used to produce the PyInstaller binary)
+  | -- ExeBuilder\ (The Crypter builder package and application)
+  | -- Resources\ (Holds resources that are bundled with, and used to build, the Crypter executable)
+  | -- builder_gui\ (Contains the wxFormBuilder GUI project, including prototypes, for the Builder)
+  | -- Build.pyw (Launches the builder.
+Run this script to open the builder application)
+  | -- config_example.cfg (An example configuration file that can be loaded into the Builder)
-| -- gui (The GUI project files.
+| -- gui\ (The Crypter GUI project files.
 These can be viewed and edited using wxFormBuilder
-| -- sample_images (Simply contains sample images used in this README)
+| -- sample_images\ (Simply contains sample images used in this README)
 ```

 ## Prerequisites